-Breaking down "adherence to guidelines" into sub-behaviors can be useful for understanding specific performance gaps.
+Breaking down "adherence to guidelines" into subbehaviors can be useful for understanding specific performance gaps.
 Providers may be more likely to comply with some steps while missing others or perform some steps incorrectly.
-Mapping sub-behaviors and measuring them can be used to design future programs.
+Mapping subbehaviors and measuring them can be used to design future programs.

-The data from Figure 1 was from a health facility assessment in a province in Mozambique [6].
+The data from Figure 1 was from a health facility assessment in a province in Mozambique.
 The first significant breakdown in the behavioral cascade was in malaria testing (82%).
 The other two major weaknesses identified were inappropriate dosing (71%) and incorrect counseling (59%).
 On the other hand, use of appropriate antimalarials was reasonably high at 89%.
 Interventions, therefore, might need to focus on offering/conducting RDT tests, correct antimalarial dosing, and counseling.

-Some of this data may be available through the HMIS and supportive supervision checklists, and health facility surveys.
-The first, however, may not be the best source of data for identifying clients with fevers; past studies have shown that
+Some of this data may be available through the HMIS, supportive supervision checklists, and health facility surveys.
+The first, however, may not be the best source of data for identifying clients with fevers; past studies have shown that providers do not routinely screen clients for fever, and have suggested adjustments to better gauge malaria testing practices with routine data.

-Figure 1 Malaria case management pathway for true malaria cases in a province in Mozambique, 2018.
+Figure 1: Malaria case management pathway for true malaria cases in a province in Mozambique, 2018.

 Percentages in boxes outlined in dashed lines represent cumulative proportion of patients managed correctly to that point.
 Boxes outlined in bold denote final categorization and percentages refer to final proportion of cases falling into each final categorization.
 Percentages reflect adjustment for cluster-sampling design.